sfepy/sfepy/doc/users_guide.rst

         # int, number of time steps when results should be saved (spaced
         # regularly from 0 to n_step), or -1 for all time steps
         'save_steps' : -1,

+        # save a restart file for each time step, only the last computed time
+        # step restart file is kept.
+        'save_restart' : -1,

         # string, a function to be called after each time step
         'step_hook'  : '<step_hook_function>',